 Thinking Matters is an annual student research symposium that showcases innovative learning and creativity.
 Through Thinking Matters, high quality student-faculty research collaborations and opportunities are available to both graduate and undergraduate students.
 It’s an event that allows students and faculty to share their work with each other, their colleagues, and the general public.
 Students are encouraged to participate and present their research as posters or oral sessions.

-Questions about THINKING MATTERS should be directed to:
+Questions about THINKING MATTERS from faculty should be directed to:

 The University of Southern Maine shall not discriminate on the grounds of race, color, religion, sex, sexual orientation, national origin or citizenship status, age, disability, or veteran’s status in employment, education, and all other areas of the University.
 Participants or attendees with a disability should contact Rebecca Nisetich, 780-4189, with requests or questions about accommodations.